gammapy/gammapy/docs/install/index.rst

 You can now proceed to download the Gammapy tutorial notebooks and the example datasets used there (at the moment from CTA, H.E.S.S. and Fermi-LAT).
-The total size to download is about 100 MB.
+The total size to download is about 180 MB.
+Select the location where you want to install the datasets and proceed with the following commands:

 .. code-block:: bash